fossgis/osmdata/master/README.md

 # Operation

-You have a script `/usr/local/bin/run-update.sh` which can be run as `robot` user to do an update run.
+On the master server, you have a script `/usr/local/bin/run-update.sh` which can be run as `robot` user to do an update run.
 The first time this is run, it will download a complete planet and update it using the hourly replication files.
 Further runs will update from the planet of the last run.
 This will also run the data processing and put the results into `/data/new/`.

 After testing this you might want to create a cronjob for it.

+See the comments at the beginning of the `run-update.sh` script for some options.

 # Notes